At your first prenatal care checkup, ask your health care provider whether exercise during pregnancy is safe for you.

 Talk to your health care provider about exercising during pregnancy.
 For most pregnant women, exercising is safe and healthy for you and your baby.
-Ask your provider about what kinds of activities are safe during your pregnancy

 If you and your pregnancy are healthy, exercise won’t increase your risk of having a miscarriage (when a baby dies in the womb before 20 weeks of pregnancy), a premature baby (born before 37 weeks of pregnancy) or a baby born with low birthweight (less than 5 pounds, 8 ounces).

 How much exercise do you need during pregnancy?

 Healthy pregnant women need at least 2½ hours of moderate-intensity aerobic activity each week.
 Aerobic activities make you breathe faster and deeply and make your heart beat faster.
 Moderate-intensity means you’re active enough to sweat and increase your heart rate.
 Taking a brisk walk is an example of moderate-intensity aerobic activity.
 If you can’t talk normally during an activity, you may be working too hard.

 You don’t have to do all 2½ hours at once.
 Instead, break it up through the week.
 For example, do 30 minutes of exercise on most or all days.
 If this sounds like a lot, split up the 30 minutes by doing something active for 10 minutes 3 times each day.